t6d/request_interceptor/README.md

 # Request Interceptor

-Request interceptor is a library for simulating foreign APIs using Sinatra applcations.
+Request interceptor is a library for simulating foreign APIs using Sinatra applications.

 ## Installation